aliasfoxkde/py7zip/docs/FEATURES.md

 - Cross platform support for Windows, Linux, and Mac.
 - Native "Pythonic" logic removes need for additional libraries or CLI executing.
 - Uses '7za' compiled library for compatability, Performance, and Reliability.
-- Lightweight, being under 1mb in size.
+- Lightweight, being under a few megabytes in size (varies by platform).

 ## 7-zip Features (Source: https://www.7-zip.org):
 - **License**: "You can use 7-Zip on any computer, including a computer in a commercial organization.